Equilibration of Multitime Quantum Processes in Finite Time Intervals: Equilibration of Processes Over Finite Times

 \section{Equilibration of Processes Over Finite Times}

-Consider an isolated quantum process $\Upsilon$ as described in Section~\ref{sec:ProcessTensor} and shown in Fig.~\ref{fig:ProcessTensor} (a), encompassing a finite system evolving according to a time-independent Hamiltonian $H=\sum{E}_{n}P_{n}$, which we allow to have arbitrarily degenerate energy levels.
-Between the global system plus environment ($SE$) unitary evolution, consider repeated measurements at the times $t_1,t_2,\dots, t_k$ by instruments $\mc{A}_1, \mc{A}_2, \dots , \mc{A}_k$.
-Together this represents the expectation value of a $k$-time instrument $\textbf{A}_\kay$ on a process $\Upsilon$.
+Consider an isolated quantum process $\Upsilon$ as described in Section~\ref{sec:ProcessTensor} and represented by the purple dashed comb in Fig.~\ref{fig:ProcessTensor} (a).
+This encompasses a finite quantum system evolving according to a time-independent Hamiltonian $H=\sum{E}_{n}P_{n}$, which we allow to have arbitrarily degenerate energy levels.
+Between the global system plus environment ($SE$) unitary evolution, consider repeated, local measurements on the space $S$ alone, at the times $t_1,t_2,\dots, t_k$ by instruments $\mc{A}_1, \mc{A}_2, \dots , \mc{A}_k$.
+Together this represents the expectation value of a $k$-time instrument $\textbf{A}_\kay$ on a process $\Upsilon$, shown in Fig.~\ref{fig:ProcessTensor} (a).
 We then wish to investigate how the expectation value of this instrument varies when measured with respect to $\Upsilon$ in comparison to the corresponding equilibrated $\Omega$, over finite time intervals $T_\ell$ (such that $\Delta t_\ell := t_{\ell}-t_{\ell-1} \leq T_\ell$).
 In contrast to the infinite time result Eq.~\eqref{eq:result1}, we additionally allow energy gap degeneracies and this will be included quantitatively in our results.

 We will first state our main result on the equilibration of quantum processes over finite times, discuss its implications, and then detail the proof of this result in section~\ref{sec:proof}.
 A reader not interested in the details of the proof should skip this section and read on to section~\ref{sec:geometric}, where we show how this result readily implies the equilibration of arbitrary geometric measures of quantum processes.